 Lifetime Learning Credit

 Rather than limiting your ability to get tax credits for education expenses for the first four years of college, it’s possible to use the Lifetime Learning Credit to offset your expenses even in graduate or professional school.
-As long as the educational institution is qualified, undergraduate or beyond, you can qualify for up to $2,000 in tax credits for your expenses.
+As long as the educational institution is qualified, undergraduate or beyond, you can qualify for a credit of up to $2,000 per return for your expenses.
 It’s figured on 20% of your tuition and fees, up to the first $10,000.
 There is a phase out as you reach certain income levels.
-Parents can claim this for dependent students.
+Parents can claim the credit for dependent students.

 Limitations to These Tax Breaks

 Realize that there are limitations to the tax breaks you can take.
-If you claim the Tuition and Fees Deduction, you can’t take any of the credits.
-Additionally, you can’t claim the American Opportunity and Lifetime Learning credits for the same student in the same year.
+You can’t claim the American Opportunity and Lifetime Learning credits for the same student in the same year.
 If you are a parent with multiple dependent students, you can spread these credits around a little bit to maximize your return.